 An issues approach.
 Law relating to children's torts, contracts, and constitutional rights.
 Problems of custody in a mobile society.
-State intervention to ensure adequate parenting; illegitimacy; abuse; medical care; foster parenting; termination of parental rights.
+State intervention to ensure adequate parenting; illegitimacy; abuse; medical care; foster parenting; termination of parental rights. - 362.
 Criminal Law (5).
-Pr., JP 201-202 and JP 304 or Permission of Instructor.
-CORE COURSE.

-Jurisprudential philosophy and case study of common law and statutory crimes; includes functions and development of substantive criminal law, elements of specific offenses; defenses.
-Offered Fall Quarter.

-- 363. Evidence (5).
-Pr., JP 362, JP 312 or Permission of Instructor.
+Pr., JP 201-202 and JP 304 or permission of instructor.
+Core course.
+Jurisprudential philosophy and case study of common law and statutory crimes; includes functions and development of substantive criminal law, elements of specific offenses; defenses, Offered Fall Quarter. - 363.
+Evidence (5).
+Pr., JP 362, JP 312 or permission of instructor.
 Issues and problems of proof in civil and criminal trials, rules of evidence, examining witnesses, constitutional considerations, etc. - 372.
 Probate, Wills, Estates, and Trusts (5).
 Pr., Junior or Senior standing.
 To familiarize the student with the process of estate planning and probate with emphasis on the practical aspects of will drafting, creation of trusts, and probate administration.

-373. Real Property Law (5).
+- 373. Real Property Law (5).
 Pr., Junior or Senior standing.

-A study of the aspects of real property law concerning present and future estates in realty, concurrent ownership, landlord-tenant relationships, conveyances and titles.

-374. Law Office Management (5).
+A study of the aspects of real property law concerning present and future estates in realty, concurrent ownership, landlord-tenant relationships, conveyances and titles. - 374.
+Law Office Management (5).
 Pr., Junior or Senior standing.
-Examination of various aspects of managing a law office including management theories, organization of different types of law offices, office systems and procedures, computerized systems and personnel management.

-422. Criminal Justice Information Systems (5).
+Examination of various aspects of managing a law office including management theories, organization of different types of law offices, office systems and procedures, computerized systems and personnel management. - 422.
+Seminar: Ethics in Criminal Justice (5).
+Pr., Junior or Senior standing or permission of instructor.